Skip to Content

 No RVer wants to take a stressful shower that requires high water flow to avoid fluctuating temperatures.

+For example, the Black Series off-road camper we were in for a month last year came with a Fogatti brand tankless water heater that required a ridiculously high flow rate to activate.
 As a result, we had to run the water at a higher flow than we’d prefer, using more fresh water, and filling the gray tank faster.
-In addition, each time we turned the water off (which we of course do frequently when taking Navy showers while boondocking), we had to be sure to step out of the water when we turned it back on to avoid a cold blast while the unit was firing back up.
+In addition, each time we turned the water off (which we frequently do when taking Navy showers while boondocking), we had to step out of the water when we turned it back on to avoid a cold blast as the unit fired back up.
 Yup… more wasted water.

 More Expensive